 Experimentation can help you find your value metric(s).
 Using a usage-native billing system like Cheddar, you can track a range of potential value metrics and quickly iterate pricing around them.

 You can also sign up for our free Pricing Bootcamp to help you pinpoint your product’s value metric(s).
 During the email series, we’ll walk you through the process of surveying customers, brainstorming value metrics, and determining the value metrics that best fit your business.
 You’ll also receive templates, best practices, and tips to perform pricing calculations and iterations.

 Not all software lends itself to pricing through metering its value metrics.

 Sometimes, feature-based pricing—controlling the availability of certain features—functions best when software usage doesn’t correlate linearly with value.

 For example, many SaaS products have “advanced analytics” or “premium support” features.
 Rather than metering usage, many companies opt to limit the availability of such features to specific pricing plans.

 Feature-based pricing is also useful when the value a particular feature provides varies significantly across customer segments.

 For example, an “advanced reporting” feature in an email marketing software might not be that valuable to a small business such as a coffee shop.
 For a quickly growing software business, however, it might be incredibly useful.
 In this instance, the best pricing approach might be to have a few plans with different features while still implementing a value metric.
 This is similar to what Mailchimp does with its pricing.

-If you anticipate implementing feature-based pricing, a usage-based billing system like Cheddar will help you quickly iterate your pricing.
+If you anticipate implementing feature-based pricing, or have some sort of usage based pricing model, a usage-based billing system like Cheddar will help you quickly iterate your pricing.